What are the Types of Postpartum Depression?

-Symptoms such as persistent fears and worries, high tension and stress levels as well as an inability to relax are the predominant signs of postpartum anxiety.
-Like postpartum depression in general, these symptoms may last only a few weeks, or they may persist for much longer depending on the woman in question.
-It is important to watch for these signs in order to differentiate symptoms between postpartum depression and postpartum anxiety or other types of postpartum mood disorders.
+Like postpartum depression in general, these symptoms may last only a few weeks.
+However, they may persist for much longer depending on the woman struggling with the condition.
+Watch for these signs to differentiate between postpartum depression and postpartum anxiety or other types of postpartum mood disorders.

 Postpartum Obsessive-Compulsive Disorder (OCD)

-Postpartum Obsessive Compulsive Disorder (OCD) is another type of postpartum depression altogether.
-It manifests itself in the form of an anxiety mood disorder and affects roughly 3-5% of postpartum women.
+Postpartum Obsessive Compulsive Disorder (OCD) is another type of postpartum depression.
+It is an anxiety mood disorder and affects roughly 3% to 5% of postpartum women.

-Symptoms of postpartum OCD include intrusive thoughts that repeat themselves persistently.
-These are usually thoughts that involve harming or even killing the baby.
-But these thoughts are rarely acted upon because mothers with postpartum OCD are aware of the thoughts and are horrified by them.
+Symptoms of postpartum OCD include intrusive and persistent thoughts.
+These thoughts usually involve harming—or even killing—the baby.
+These thoughts are rarely acted upon because mothers with postpartum OCD are aware of and horrified by the thoughts.

-Other behavioral characteristics of postpartum OCD include developing compulsive habits such as repetitive cleaning and changing of the baby.
-Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and therefore, undiagnosed and untreated.
+Other behavioral characteristics of postpartum OCD include compulsive habits, such as repetitive cleaning and changing of the baby.
+Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and, therefore, undiagnosed and untreated.

 Postpartum Panic Disorder

 Postpartum panic disorder is a postpartum mood disorder that involves severe levels of anxiety.
 It occurs in up to 10% of postpartum women.
 Women with postpartum panic disorder suffer from extreme anxiousness and repeated panic attacks.